kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 				- I questioned why they haven't unified, can only be through conquest.
 				- The humans aren't important, need to get rid of the gods who are holding back the essence of the abyss.
 Have grown stale from lack of contact.
 					- He was trying to fish why he was familiar with me - I told him he should look to his history books/memory.
 He asked Porto to describe me to him, they conferred in Abyssal.
+					- He says my husband is betrothed to Xchi'maltia.
+His kingdom has been left to an inferior, let it rot.
+All of his rivals live in the underdark.
+We'll need to meet in person to discuss - deliver the body of his rival and craft the weapon.
+					- I told them we